 Lauren’s career has taken her throughout the country and across the world, with her first break on the airwaves in Melbourne, Australia.

-The lure of the 2010 Vancouver Olympics brought her back home, where she worked as a videographer during the games.
-From there she worked her way up the ranks in radio and television news in central and northern B.C., Canada’s only border city, Lloydminster, and most recently held the reigns as a late night news anchor in Regina.
-One thing she won’t miss…prairie winters!
+The lure of the 2010 Vancouver Olympics brought her back home, where she worked as a videographer during the Games.
+From there, she worked her way up the ranks in radio and television news in B.C., Alberta and Saskatchewan, most recently spending nearly five years in Canada’s hidden paradise, the Okanagan valley.